adl/hoaf/README.md

 ### Rabin acceptance

 There are several equivalent presentations of Rabin acceptance, and working with tools that use different definitions is often a source of confusion.
-Our notations of the acceptance condition accommodate all styles, while giving a clear and unambiguous semantics.
+Our notations of the acceptance condition accommodate all styles, while giving clear and unambiguous semantics.

 J. Klein, in [`ltl2dstar`](http://www.ltl2dstar.de/docs/ltl2dstar.html#dra_dsa), uses pairs {(L₁,U₁),…,(Lₖ,Uₖ)} where there should be some pair (Lᵢ,Uᵢ) such that states in Lᵢ are visited infinitely often, but states in Uᵢ are visited finitely often.
 This is simply the complement of the Streett acceptance above: